Lead Teacher, Adriana Klassen

 Part-Time Assistant Teacher, Carmen Lasagna

 Carmen Lasagna was born in Providence, Rhode Island and grew up mostly in Southern Maine.
 She has been fascinated with caring for young children from an early age and started babysitting when she was twelve.
 Later, while in high school, this interest led to working in the children’s section of her town’s public library and holding numerous volunteer positions helping children from Maine’s Somali refugee community practice English.
 After attending a college at Bard in New York, where she pursued E.L.L.
-(English language learners) teaching, Carmen moved to her favorite city she’s ever been to, New Orleans in 2012.
+(English language learners) teaching, Carmen moved to her favorite city she’s ever been to, New Orleans, in 2012.
 She began nannying full-time immediately upon moving to the south.
 Through nannying, Carmen got connected to the magical and inspiring community that is Abeona House, where she is now the part-time assistant in the Fish Cove.
 “I am so moved by the level of respect and caring that is ever-present in every interaction here at Abeona.
 I have always been attracted to approaches in childcare that focus on patience, love and high regard for the importance of children’s feelings and perspectives.
 And this is exactly the type of environment I have been lucky enough to find myself in here!”
 Since living in New Orleans, Carmen has also dedicated much time to helping provide free childcare for the weekly meetings of social justice organizations in town through the Crescent City Childcare Collective, both as a volunteer and a core organizer of the collective.
 She is passionate about seeing that children without privilege receive the quality care that all kids deserve and that loving support is available for parents in need.
 Carmen loves her neighborhood in the 7th ward where she lives with her best friend and a very special cat named Witchy.
 She loves to ride her bike and find new nature spots to explore!

 Lead Teacher, Caitlin Cleveland

-Part-Time Assistant Teacher, Rosie Krieger
+Lead Teacher, Rosie Krieger

-Rosie is thrilled to be joining the Garden Room team and the Abeona community!
+Rosie is thrilled to be a part of the Garden Room team and the Abeona community!
 She grew up in Los Angeles, California and spent the last 10 years living in Northern California (with a brief stint studying abroad in the stunning country of Ghana).
 She attended UC Santa Cruz for college where she studied African and U.S. History and Education, then moved to Oakland for her first teaching position with AmeriCorps.
 She has been teaching in a wide-range of learning environments for the last 6 years!
 From public to private schools, preschool to 4th grade, Rosie values her time spent in diverse school settings.
 For the last 2 years, Rosie was a 1st Grade teaching assistant while attending graduate school to gain her Masters in Education and Multiple Subject Teaching Credential.
 While she plans to one day be an elementary school teacher, her heart truly lies in the magical world of preschool!
 Having worked in a Reggio Emilia inspired school in Oakland, Rosie jumped at the opportunity to teach at Abeona, a school that draws from the child-centered and dreamy Reggio approach.

 Rosie and her boyfriend, Mike, and their little chiweenie dog Sunny, recently packed up everything and moved to this vibrant city.
 Having fallen in love with New Orleans during their first visit in 2012, Rosie and Mike decided to see what the world outside of California was like!
-She is currently enjoying getting to know her neighborhood of Bayou St. John and tasting all of the incredible food that New Orleans has to offer.
+She is enjoying getting to know her neighborhood of Bayou St. John and tasting all of the incredible food that New Orleans has to offer.
 Rosie is excited to continue to build bonds with the Abeona House community!

 Our Substitute Teachers